krisbaranski/priority_grid/README.md

 <br/>

-## What is it about and how to use it
+## What is it about

 #### Explanation

-This app is made to specify, what your priorities in specific subject are (i.e. qualities, tasks, todos ...).
+This apps purpose is to specify the easy way, what your priorities in particular subject are (i.e. qualities, tasks, todos ...).
-Often when we have some priorities, it doesn't come obvious what is their right prior order.
+When it comes that we have some subject to prioritize, it doesn't become obvious what is their right order.
+This app you clearify important properties as a list.

-One can do it manually.
-It will take some work to write things on paper, count them, replace items...
+One can do it manually, as you can see on image above.
+It will take some work to fill all items on paper, compare and count them, replace items order.
 So, as you can see, its time consuming.

-Therefore here you have an easy web app to create a list and order your items.
+Therefore this app is an easy tool to create a list and order your items.
 With a few clicks you will get your list prioritized.

-In this app you can specify important properties as a list.
-Then the app go through a random loop of those properties, showing them as pairs.
+The app go through a random loop of properties, showing them as pairs.
 There you can choose only one, which is more of value.
 It continue until all properties were meet once.
 In the end, you get a result as a list of key:value pairs of those properties, ordered descending.
 The property on top have the most "points" and last one the least or no "points".